David Meerman Scott: The New Rules of Marketing and PR

 Scott initially released the book as a free, ungated e-book.
 It was subsequently published as a traditional printed book.

 Scott summarizes the book's content marketing theme as "You are what you publish online."
 The content should be about what audience cares about, not directly about the product itself.
 "Nobody cares about your product but you," Scott says.

-He continues updating the book and in 2024 released the ninth edition.
+He continued updating the book, and in 2024 released the ninth edition.

 Writing for The New York Times Magazine, Virginia Heffernan recommended the book "For practical P.R. in the age of Twitter,..."
 In an interview on Marketing Update, Scott stated that besides the fast pace of change in marketing, another motivation for the new edition was that the book had been incorporated into the curriculum of many universities.
 As a result, he plans to publish a new edition in summer every other year.
 The second edition won praise in The New York Times and Computerworld reviews.
-The first edition was featured in the BusinessWeek Best Seller List.
+The first edition was featured in the Bloomberg Businessweek Best Seller List.
 John P. David describes the book as being the preeminent text on public relations.

 Scott believes that the ideas in the book apply not only in commerce but also political campaigning, referencing in particular the 2016 US Presidential campaign of Donald Trump.
 They can even be used to humanize otherwise faceless government organizations like the CIA.

 Newsjacking

 Writing about Newsjacking;How to inject your ideas into a breaking news story and generate tons of media coverage for Forbes Magazine, Nick Morgan notes that Scott and his publisher, Wiley, "point the way forward" by publishing this book only in electronic formats.
-He describes [newsjacking] as the art and science of injecting your ideas into a breaking news.
+He describes [newsjacking] as the art and science of injecting one's ideas into a breaking news story.
 Kristi Hedges, also writing for Forbes, observes that Scott 'answers [the question] "Should I be on Twitter?" once and for all', citing its instantaneous nature and widespread use by journalists.
 Writing for Fast Company, Wendy Marx cautions those who might be tempted to take the idea too far, "Don't ... spam reporters ...
 That will only backfire".
 Tracey Boudine criticizes the term because it is a mashup of news and hijack and thus "implies you’re doing something you’re not supposed to" and goes on to say there is no need for a buzzword and that PR professions should use the criterion "Does this elevate?"

 The word was added to the Oxford English Dictionary in 2017 ("the practice of taking advantage of current events or news stories in such a way as to promote or advertise one's product or brand") and appeared as one of the eight neologisms on their Word of the Year shortlist.
 They credit Scott for this contemporary usage.